 Although evolved to take out prey such as small fish the jellyfish’s venomous sting also has a defensive role.
-The toxicity to humans varies widely with some stings being mildly irritating and the deadliest being potentially fatal within minutes.
+The toxicity to humans varies widely with some stings being mildly irritating and the deadliest being potentially fatal within minutes – these are some of the most venemous animals in the ocean.
 So, after much research and without further ado, here are the most dangerous jellyfish known to man.

 5. Sea Nettle (Chrysaora)